tnebooks/12th-physics/content.en/docs/current-electricity/electric-current.md

 $$\begin{array}{l}\bar{\nu}_{d} = \bar{a}\tau \\ \bar{\nu}_{d} = -\frac{e\tau}{m}\bar{E} \end{array} \quad (2.4)$$

+$$
+\vec{U}_d = -\mu \vec{E} \tag{2.5}
+$$

 Here $\mu = \frac{e\tau}{m}$ is the mobility of the electron and it is defined as the magnitude of the drift velocity per unit electric field.

 $$\mu = \frac{|\bar{\nu}_{d}|}{|\bar{E}|} \quad (2.6)$$

 The SI unit of mobility is $\mathrm{m}^2\mathrm{V}^{- 1}\mathrm{s}^{- 1}$

+## Note

 The typical drift velocity of electrons in the wire is $10^{- 4}\mathrm{ms}^{- 1}$ .
 If an electron drifts with this speed, then the electrons leaving the battery will take hours to reach the light bulb.
-Then how electric bulbs glow as soon as we switch on the battery?
-When battery is switched on, the electrons begin to move away from the negative terminal of the battery and this electron exerts force on the nearby electrons.
-This process creates a propagating influence (electric field) that travels through the wire at the speed of light.
-In other words, the energy is transported from the battery to bulb at the speed of light through propagating influence (electric field).
-Due to this reason, the bulb glows as soon as the battery is switched on.

-the light bulb.
 Then how electric bulbs glow as soon as we switch on the battery?
 When battery is switched on, the electrons begin to move away from the negative terminal of the battery and this electron exerts force on the nearby electrons.
 This process creates a propagating influence (electric field) that travels through the wire at the speed of light.
 In other words, the energy is transported from the battery to bulb at the speed of light through propagating influence (electric field).
 Due to this reason, the bulb glows as soon as the battery is switched on.

 ## EXAMPLE 2.2